-- Review of SC funds' and Peers' funds' performance, market outlook, Cash level, AUM and asset allocation. - Review of achievement of Fund objectives, policies and limitations in line with T&Cs in order to ensure that the Fund Manager carries out its obligations in the best interest of the unitholders. - Related party disclosures.

-- The number of funds supervised by the board. - Updated list of counterparties for bank placements.
+- Review of SC funds' and Peers' funds' performance, market outlook, Cash level, AUM and asset allocation. - Review of achievement of Fund objectives, policies and limitations in line with T&Cs in order to ensure that the Fund Manager carries out its obligations in the best interest of the unitholders. - Related party disclosures. - Review and approval of conflicts of interests disclosed by the Fund Manager. - The number of funds supervised by the board. - Updated list of counterparties for bank placements.